tarwn/lessthandot-hugo/blogs/content/posts/2018-02-27-meet-launchready-a-saas-product-that-almost-was.md

 ### 9.5 Combine your test framework with #6 and #8 and suggest improvements to their help docs

-If you can scrape content from a defined test path and evaluate it against a known business domain&#8217;s common word choices and then generate improved text to a given grade level of readability for that business domain, you have a whole new product in your hands to help people write better quality help documents faster.
+If you can scrape content from a defined test path and evaluate it against a known business domain's common word choices and then generate improved text to a given grade level of readability for that business domain, you have a whole new product in your hands to help people write better quality help documents faster.
 Send me a percentage when you make it big 🙂

 ### 10. Run locally for fast developer feedback